4sh/datamaintain/README.md

 # Datamaintain
 ![GitHub](https://img.shields.io/github/license/4sh/datamaintain)

-Your colleague added a column in the database without telling it to you and now nothing works ?
+Your colleague added a column in the database without letting you know and now everything is broken?
 Classic.
-To avoid this, use ***Datamaintain***!
+To avoid this, use **Datamaintain**!

-This Kotlin library helps maintaining consistency between data and code : it runs db scripts and tracks them.
+This Kotlin library helps to maintain consistency between data and code: it runs scripts on your database and tracks them.

-[comment]: <> (According to your needs you may :)

-[comment]: <> (- [Use it as a dependency in your Java or Kotlin server]&#40;docs/as-dependency.md&#41; : really handy to collaborate,)

-[comment]: <> (- [And/or use the Command Line Interface &#40;CLI&#41;]&#40;docs/with-cli.md&#41; : enables more control when deploying.)

 ## Benefits
-During a project lifetime, you will often have to run scripts to update your database scheme or even add some data in it.
+As your project grows, you will often have to run scripts to update your database scheme or even add some data in it.
-The hard part comes when you have to share it with your colleagues or to use another environment.
+The hard part comes when you have to share it with your colleagues or deploy those changes on another environment.
-You will have to ensure that all your scripts were executed and in the right order, which is exactly what Datamaintain is for!
+You will have to ensure that all your scripts were executed and in the right order, *which is exactly what Datamaintain is for*!

-- **Transparent**: thanks to the script execution reports.
+- **Transparent**: Datamaintain lets you know what it is doing and stores scripts execution reports in your database
-- **Light**: with few dependencies,
+- **Light**: with few dependencies
-- **Customizable**: it is possible to run the scripts in different manners : with the server or independently, ordered with tags, with your own program...
-- **Idiot-proof**: Datamaintain has an identification based on the content that enables to manage homonyms scripts.
-  You will never get angry with your colleagues again.
-We also have unit tests for the Datamaintain contributors.
-- **Evolutive**: the architecture does not matter to the DBMS so that we can easily create new DBMS drivers and finally have a common framework between all our projects.
-- **Open source**: we are a team of developers that come mainly from the [4SH agency](https://www.4sh.fr/), where Datamaintain is used in several big projects.
-  We works regularly on it according to the feedbacks of the users (our colleagues).
-  We would be really happy to work with other people.
-  If you are interested in this project don't hesitate to contact us.
+- **Customizable**: you can embed Datamaintain in your server app or use the CLI.
+Many configuration options are available to meet your needs.
+- ****: you may rename or move your script at will, Datamaintain recognizes them using their MD5
+- **Evolutive**: the core of Datamaintain is independent from any database management system thus it can be plugged with any database management system, if you write a driver for it
+- **Lasting**: this project is maintained by a team of developers from [4SH](https://www.4sh.fr/), a French software company, as part of our R&D.
+- **Reliable**: high code coverage by unit tests.
+Each version spends at least two weeks in beta test on one of our projects before release

 ## Overview of the features
 - Execution reports